Share this article

 You = sensory stimulation

 Often when you get back home, your pooch might have been left for a few hours with not a whole lot to do.
-So, when you’re home, your pup will be pretty excited with the variety of scents they’re met with (new and old), plus the noise of your voice and any new objects (and their smells) that you bring into the space.
+So, when you’re home, your pup will be pretty excited with the variety of scents they’re met with (new and old), plus the sound of your voice and any new objects that you bring into the space.

 And if you’re due to leave your pup soon, they certainly don’t have to miss out on social stimulation.
 Yup, there are better options out there than leaving your doggo in a bleak kennel.